cdmgtri/niem-toolbox-archive/README.md

 **Release timeline**

-- [ ] Add additional fields to niem-model Release object
-  - [ ] date
-  - [ ] style: major, minor, other
 - [ ] flag to show if release data has been loaded
-- [ ] Add option to load release metadata only
 - [ ] Updated Models page to reuse Model component with release information
 - [ ] Display release list in Model as [timeline](https://bootsnipp.com/snippets/xrKXW) of release history